 Carpet has long been regarded as the enemy when it comes to allergies and asthma.
-Those living with asthma and/or allergy symptoms were historically advised to remove all carpet in the home because carpet traps allergens, and it was believed that this would exacerbate the symptoms of these conditions.
-However, recent studies have challenged this line of thinking, and have suggested that in fact, the reverse may be closer to the truth.
+Those living with asthma or allergy symptoms have historically been advised to remove all carpet in the home because carpet traps allergens.
+It is believed that this exacerbates the symptoms of these conditions.
+A great many reputable sources advise allergy and asthma sufferers to remove carpeting.
+Even the Mayo Clinic continues to make this current recommendation:

 2005 German Study

 In 2005, results of a study conducted by the DAAB (German Allergy and Asthma Society) were published in the German magazine ALLERGIE konkret.
 The article outlined the specifics of the study, and highlighted the message that wall-to-wall carpet actually improves air quality:

 The core result of the study is, however, clear: In a room with a bare floor, the risk of more airborne fine particulate rises, while the use of wall-to-wall carpeting minimizes this risk.

 Most people understand that carpet holds allergens such as dust, dander, hair, etc. But instead of being a drawback, this study suggests that it can be an advantage, especially to those who are sensitive to such allergens.
 The argument is that carpet holds onto the allergens and does not release them into the air, thereby trapping them where they cannot be inhaled.

 2008 Sauerhoff Study

 Another, more recent study was published in 2008 by toxicologist Dr. Mitchell W. Sauerhoff, Ph.D., DABT, titled Carpet, Asthma, and Allergies - Myth or Reality?.
 Dr. Saurerhoff, according to the Carpet and Rug Institute, researched studies "encompassing scientific investigations performed in 8 different countries over a period of 19 years."
 His findings: